 If your goal is to live greener you should stick with non-toxic cleaners.
 Risks of conventional cleaners range from health concerns, to home air pollution, to environmental contamination and more.
-Below are some good homemade green cleaners that will save you money and help keep your home clean while keeping your family safe.
+Below are some good DIY green cleaners that will save you money and help keep your home clean while keeping your family safe.

 Following are some of the ingredients I use in homemade cleaners and their benefits:

 - Organic tea tree oil – disinfects; naturally antifungal and antiviral; great deodorizer.

 - Plain white vinegar – good at dissolving built up grime and cleans glass well.